Pigouvian Tolls and Welfare Optimality with Parallel Servers and Heterogeneous Customers: Summary and Discussion

 \section{Summary and Discussion}

 We considered a very general model of multiple parallel queues serving a heterogeneous customer population, and studied the problem of routing customers to queues so as to maximize social welfare.
 We characterized certain structural properties of the welfare-optimizing allocation.
-Next, we considered selfish routing decisions made by individual customers and characterized the structure of Wardrop equilibria.
-We then showed that, if queues charge admission prices, and these are set equal to the congestion externalities at the optimal allocation, then the resulting Wardrop equilibrium coincides with the social optimum.
+We also considered selfish routing decisions made by individual customers when the queues charge admission prices, and characterized the structure of Wardrop equilibria.
+Finally, we showed that, if the admission prices at the queues are set equal to the congestion externalities at a socially optimal allocation, then the social optimum coincides with a Wardrop equilibrium.

-{In the formulation of the optimization problem in \eqref{welfare_opt_prob}, we do not restrict ourselves to average values of the delay or sojourn time, but allow our cost function to be an arbitrary function of these quantities.
-Thus the objective function could be a measure of fair allocation or just include a `fairness term' in the objective function.
-Such a fairness term can be incorporated by choosing a suitable convex function of the chosen performance variable as the cost.
-By Jensen's inequality, more unfair allocations are more heavily penalized by the expectation of the resulting cost function.
-Admittedly, this is somewhat implicit, and we have not calculated any particular fairness index such as the Jain index. }

-Our results raise a number of questions for future research.
-Firstly, as mentioned in Section~\ref{sec:central-optimal}, the computational complexity of determining the optimal allocation is unknown; we only showed that the optimization problem is non-convex.
-Likewise, the computational complexity of determining the Wardrop equilibria is also unknown.